 |This article was first published in the Winter 2005 issue of Bible and Spade.

 The ancient city of Mari, located in northern Syria, was a thriving metropolis ca. 2800–1760 BC.
 From about 2000 BC until its demise in 1760 BC, Mari was the capital of the Amorites.
 Amorites were spread far and wide throughout the ancient Near East, including the hill country of Canaan vanquished by the Israelites (Nm 13:29; Jos 10:6).
 The French have been excavating Mari almost continuously since 1933.
-The major discovery was an enormous palace covering 6 acres, with nearly 300 rooms on the ground level and an equal number on a second floor.
+The major discovery was an enormous palace covering six acres, with nearly 300 rooms on the ground level and an equal number on a second floor.
 It was in use from ca. 2300 BC until its destruction by Hammurabi in 1760 BC.
-An archive of about 15,000 texts from the final years of the palace provides a detailed insight into the common social, economic and legal practices of that time.
+An archive of about 15,000 texts from the final years of the palace provides a detailed insight into the common social, economic, and legal practices of that time.
 Contained in the archive are administrative and legal documents, letters, treaties, and literary and religious texts.

-The findings at Mari show that the Patriarchal narratives accurately reflect the socioeconomic conditions of that time and place.
+The findings at Mari show that the patriarchal narratives accurately reflect the socioeconomic conditions of that time and place.

-For further information, see: The Archive of Mari, by G. Herbert Livingston, Bible and Spade 5 : 105–108.
+For further information, see G. Herbert Livingston, “The Archive of Mari,” Bible and Spade 5, no. 4 (Fall 1992): 105–108.